VRSpace-Social/vrspace/docs/Login.md

 ## Example code to get comfy with the login process
-We've provided you with a example file for testing and learning how the login process works, in two ways: A simple one and a manual one.
+We've provided you with an example file for testing and learning how the login process works, in two ways: A simple one and a manual one.

 You can find the example file is in `example/showFriends.ts`